openscilab/dmeta/README.md

 ## Usage
 ### In Python
-⚠️ You can use the `in_place` flag in functions to indicate if the action should affect the original file(s).
+⚠️ Use `in_place` to apply the changes directly to the original file.

 ⚠️`in_place` flag is `False` by default.